COVID-19 Resources for Pregnant and Breastfeeding Women

 Free or discounted virtual pregnancy, birth, and postpartum resources

-- Taylor Davis, a doula offering donation-based virtual childbirth education sessions
+- Taylor Davis, a doula offering virtual childbirth education sessions and a free toolkit

-- Amy Peterson, a doula offering support for pregnancy, pospartum and loss
+- Amy Peterson, a doula offering support for pregnancy, postpartum, and loss.
+She also provides free and reduced price options

-- Tiny Hood, provides online childbirth and postpartum education
+- Tiny Hood, platform that provides online childbirth and postpartum education

-- Postpartum Support International (PPSI) offers online support groups and resources for fathers.
+- Postpartum Support International (PPSI) offers online support groups and resources for parents.
 Can also be contacted by calling 1-800-944-4773 (English and Spanish).

 Sexual and reproductive health